How can I assign assessments to my students?

 All users can assign assessments, but some features are limited for free users.
 Learn more

-Districts, schools, and teachers have the ability to assign targeted benchmark assessments to their students using Freckle.
+Districts, schools, and teachers have the ability to assign targeted assessments to their students using Freckle.
 Whether you want to measure growth over time, isolate student strengths and weaknesses, or determine what standards still need to be taught before state testing, these assessments provide all key stakeholders with the data they need to make the most informed decisions possible.
-Completely based on the Common Core, Freckle Benchmark Assessments are designed to give the most precise information on student ability.
+Completely based on the Common Core, Freckle Assessments are designed to give the most precise information on student ability.

-For math benchmark assessments, teachers can preview the assessment questions; teachers using Freckle Premium Edition can also change the questions and select new questions.
+For math assessments, teachers can preview the assessment questions; teachers using Freckle Premium Edition can also change the questions and select new questions.

-Teachers also have the ability to specify the number of questions they'd like to have appear on math benchmark assessments.
+Teachers also have the ability to specify the number of questions they'd like to have appear on math assessments.